Loading...

 DER FAQs

-To connect with us beginning January 1, 2024, make sure you have the right equipment that meets the IEEE 1547-2018 Standard or its equivalent.
-This matters because as more DERs connect to the grid they will all become essential interconnected components of the grid and [Opco] needs to have confidence in how those devices will behave at all times.
-Check out the TIIR for more info.
+Starting January 1, 2024, make sure you have the right equipment that meets the IEEE 1547-2018 Standard or its equivalent to connect with us.
+This is important because as more DERs join the grid, they become crucial interconnected components, and we need to trust their reliable performance.
+For more information, check out the TIIR (our technical requirements document).

-Before making any big changes to your installation, like adding more photovoltaic (PV) panels, upgrading your generator, replacing the inverter, or removing the DER entirely, you should reach out to us – send our coordinator an email [fill in address] or contact your customer account manager.
-Your Interconnection Service Agreement requires it.
-We need to make sure that your planned changes can be supported by your current grid connection.
-We can provide advice on what other adjustments might be needed to support your updated DER.
+Before making any major changes to your installation, like adding more solar panels, upgrading or removing your generator, reach out to us.
+You can send an email to our coordinator or contact your customer account manager.
+This is a requirement of your Interconnection Service Agreement, and we're here to help ensure that your changes align with your current grid connection.
+We'll even give you advice on possible adjustments to support your updated DER.

 Start your application through the on-line portal.

-Once all the necessary information has been submitted and you’ve signed your application and remitted any required fee, we’ll start the technical review process.
-Once your application has undergone Technical Analysis and any necessary mitigations have been agreed upon, {OPCO} will provide you with the Interconnection Service Agreement (ISA) and if needed, a cost estimate that includes approved items and any required upgrades.
-Upon signing the ISA and submitting payment for the interconnection equipment, you are all set to proceed with construction, as long as there are no further changes to your project.
+Once you've provided all the necessary information, paid any fees and signed your application, we'll start the technical review process.
+After conducting a Technical Analysis and agreeing on any required mitigations, we’ll provide you with the Interconnection Service Agreement (ISA) and if needed, a cost estimate that includes approved items and necessary upgrades.
+Once you've signed the ISA and submitted payment for the interconnection equipment, you're good to go.
+Construction can move forward, as long as there’s no further changes to your project.

-Upon completing the installation, including required upgrades or meter updates, any required testing and commissioning, and ensuring all payments associated with your DER Facility interconnection have been made, you will receive a Permission to Operate letter from Indiana Michigan Power.
+After completing the installation, including required upgrades or meter updates, conducting all necessary testing and commissioning, and ensuring all payments associated with your DER Facility interconnection have been made, we’ll give you a Permission to Operate letter.

 You might, it depends on the capacity of the DER device(s) you're installing and how it's integrated into your existing electric service panel.
 We highly recommend connecting with a licensed electrician who has experience sizing panels for this kind of technology.
 Keep in mind that certain locations may have specific codes or requirements.
 For more info, you can refer to the National Electric Code (NEC 705.12) with your electrician.